 The DFW2W is active in a wide range of topics in the European Union, from human rights to tourism, entrepreneurship and sports.
 Look closely what kind of projects we are currently running and the good practice done.
 Click on the topic titles above for a summary of what DFW2W does in that area, and for useful links to relevant projects, websites, partners and documents.

-DFW2W is launching new initiatives in 2018, focused on young people between the ages of 18 and 30 to boost youth employment, improve and modernise education, more investment in skills of young people, and better opportunities to learn, work and study abroad.
+DFW2W is launching new initiatives in 2018, focused on young people between the ages of 18 and 30 to boost youth employment, branding yourself Social Media Savvy, and to improve and modernise education, more investment in skills of young people, and better opportunities to learn, work and study abroad.
 One of the new initiatives is the Youth WorkNet project.